 This topic includes information related to Map Viewer Classic.
 An enhanced map viewer is now available.
 Open Map Viewer from the app launcher to get started.
 To learn more, see the Map Viewer help documentation.

 A refresh interval keeps your maps in sync with the latest data while the map is open.
-For example, you may have a ArcGIS Collector map with a damage assessment feature layer that field workers update every few minutes.
+For example, you may have an ArcGIS Field Maps map with a damage assessment feature layer that field workers update every few minutes.
 Set a refresh interval for this damage layer to help your office team see the latest feature data from the field while keeping the map open in their browser, desktop, or device.